If you want to cut the cord or stop paying for an expensive cable bill, we have five ways for you to continue watching your local channels

 You can easily find the latest clips, search by keyword, and view their most popular uploaded videos by visiting their channel.

 If you happen to choose to watch news on your station’s website or on YouTube, then let me suggest another free option for you for your entertainment channels: Pluto TV.

 Pluto TV is a free live TV streaming service with more than 320 channels.You’ll find CBS News, 60 Minutes, JEOPARDY!, Dr. Phil, TV Land Sitcoms, CBS Sports HQ, and FOX Sports, just to name a few.

 Recap: How to stream local channels

 So you don’t need a cable subscription to get your favorite local channels to watch the news, sports, cartoons, or some great TV shows.

-You can stay away from a $50 to sometimes a $100 monthly payment and just spend $30 or less, or even for no money at all to get your local channels on your TV right at home.
+You can stay away from paying over $100, including TV fees, and just spend $80 or less, or even for no money at all to get your local channels on your TV right at home.